-RedThread Report: The “Now” of Work & People Analytics: Lessons from an Octopus
+RedThread Report: The Now of Work & People Analytics

 For years, HR has talked about the “future of work” and the need to become more responsive and agile in a VUCA world.
 As Stacia Garr and the team at RedThread Research point out in this terrific report (view the article here), the pandemic has essentially put us in a time machine, and organizations need to change the way they operate and support employees - now.
 Read the full article below and learn why organizations should aspire to be more like an octopus in this new work environment.
 Yes, an octopus.